 Appraisers from the assessor's office have looked at nearly all of the properties damaged or destroyed in the High Park fire in central Larimer County, the Woodland Heights fire in Estes Park, and the other fires and floods that occurred in 2012.
-The information we have gathered will be used to determine adjustments for properties damaged or destroyed in these recent fires and floods.
-Some of those adjustments affect 2012 property taxes payable in 2013.
-Those and other adjustments will affect 2013 property taxes payable in 2014 and property taxes assessed in upcoming years, too.
+The information we have gathered was used to determine adjustments for properties damaged or destroyed in these recent fires and floods.

-This year is a biennial reappraisal year for all real property in Larimer County and all of Colorado, so vacant land in the fire area will be reappraised then and those reappraisal values will be the basis for 2013 property taxes payable in 2014.
-While we don't know at this time what valuation adjustments will be made for 2013, we will take into account the impact the fires and floods had on the value of all affected properties.
+2013 was a biennial reappraisal year for all real property in Larimer County and all of Colorado, so vacant land in the fire area was reappraised and those reappraisal values will be the basis for 2013 property taxes payable in 2014.
+Values set for 2013 on both vacant and improved parcels in this area took into account the impact the 2012 fires and floods had on the value of all affected properties.

 As always, property owners with questions and concerns should contact our office directly.